 Odorous House Ants

-They were originally called Odorous House Ants because when you step on them they smell bad, like urine or rotting coconut.
-Some people even refer to them as 'piss ants'.
+They were originally called Odorous House Ants because when you step on them, they smell bad, like urine or rotting coconut.
+Some people even refer to them as 'piss ants.'
 In nature, the odorous house ant eat other insects and insect secretions.
 Aphids make a sticky 'sap' when they eat the leaves of bushes and trees.
-This 'sap' is almost pure sugar it is an insect super food, highly valued by ants and wasps alike.
+This 'sap,' almost pure sugar, is an insect superfood, highly valued by ants and wasps alike.
 Odorous house ants can have huge colonies.
 These colonies are known as super colonies.
 Each individual nest can have many queens but these super colonies can cover entire neighborhoods.

 Predator Pest Control technicians will be able to prescribe a treatment that will meet each individuals customers' needs.
 We can provide an alternative to pesticides to eliminate the problem without the unpleasant smells and toxic residue usually associated with using typical pesticides.
 Feel free to call the offices of Predator Pest Control to have a FREE, NO OBLIGATION inspection and estimate today.
 Be sure to mention that you saw this on our website.

 The pavement ant is dark brown to blackish, and 2.5–4 mm long.
 Like other ants, there are the workers, alates, and a queen.
 Alates, or new queen ants and drones, have wings and are twice as large as the workers.